expo/expo/docs/versions/unversioned/sdk/filesystem.md

 Some `FileSystem` functions are able to read from (but not write to) other locations.
 Currently `Expo.FileSystem.getInfoAsync()` and `Expo.FileSystem.copyAsync()` are able to read from URIs returned by [`CameraRoll.getPhotos()`](https://facebook.github.io/react-native/docs/cameraroll.html#getphotos) from React Native.

+-   **`Expo.FileSystem.EncodingTypes`**

+  These constants can be used to define how data is read / written.

+  - **Expo.FileSystem.EncodingTypes.UTF8** -- Standard readable format.

+  - **Expo.FileSystem.EncodingTypes.Base64** -- Binary, radix-64 representation.

 ### `Expo.FileSystem.getInfoAsync(fileUri, options)`